nodeca/nodeca-doc/src/documents/router.html.md

 #### Default mount/binding point

 You can use `default` bind-level key to describe "default" fallback mount point.
-Options of this case are used as "defaults" for all API paths and take place, when API path has no mount/bind options:
+Options of this case are used as "defaults" for all server methods and take place, when method has no mount/bind options:

 ```
 default: